Founder & Lead Editor

 Design and Build Quality

-Let’s break down the tech, because there is a lot going on under the hood of this chassis.
+Let's break down the tech, because there's a lot packed into this chassis.

 - Upper: Nike uses a new, ultra-lightweight engineered mesh.
-It’s incredibly breathable—you can practically see your socks through it—but it offers very little structure.
-This is great for weight savings but provides zero lateral support.
+It's wildly breathable (you can practically see your socks), but it doesn't bring much structure.
+Great for saving weight, not great for lateral support.

 - Midsole: This is the star of the show.
 The ZoomX foam is sculpted to remove any material that isn't strictly necessary for forward motion.
 It houses the Flyplate, which acts as a lever to flick you forward.

-- Outsole: To save weight, the rubber is minimal, placed only in high-wear areas of the forefoot and heel.
-Surprisingly, despite looking fragile, the rubber itself holds up well; it’s the foam underneath that usually dies first.
+- Outsole: To save weight, rubber coverage is minimal, placed only in high-wear zones at the forefoot and heel.
+Surprisingly, the rubber itself holds up fine.
+It's the foam underneath that usually gives up first.

 - Weight: At approximately 190g (Men's US 10), it is ludicrously light.
 You barely feel it on your foot.

-However, durability is the elephant in the room.
-While the carbon plate can last for thousands of miles, the ZoomX foam is a tragic hero—it burns bright but burns out fast.
+Durability is the elephant in the room.
+The carbon plate can last for thousands of miles, but ZoomX is the tragic hero here: it burns bright and burns out fast.
 Expect compression wrinkles early on.

 Comfort and Fit